UranusWP/zeus-elementor/readme.txt

 == Description ==

 The only Elementor addon that you will ever need to create stunning and very professional websites!
-Every widget are entirely customizable and has been built to make things easier for you.
+Every widget is entirely customizable and built to make things easier for you.
 Works with all your favorite themes and plugins like WooCommerce to create stunning stores.

 ### Completely Customizable